vechain/thorify/docs/api.md

 `Filter Option Object`:

-+ `fromBlock` - `Number`: The number of the earliest block.If not set "0" will be set by default.
++ `fromBlock` - `Number|String`: The number of the earliest block.If not set "0" will be set by default.
-+ `toBlock` - `Number`: The number of the latest block .If not set "best block number" will be set by default.
++ `toBlock` - `Number|String`: The number of the latest block .If not set "latest" will be set by default.
 + `address` - `String`: An address to only get logs from particular account.
 + `topics` - `Array`: An array of values which must each appear in the log entries.
 The order is important, if you want to leave topics out use `null`, e.g. `[null, '0x12...']`.
 You can also pass an array for each topic with options for that topic e.g. `[null, ['option1', 'option2']]`
 + `options` - `Option Object`: Result pagination option, introduced by thor's API